SansGuidon/bookmarks/README.md

 * [PSprices](https://psprices.com/region-be/search/?q=&platform=Switch&dlc=show&sort=opencritic) - Game price notifications.
 Automatically monitor 8 platforms in 48 countries.
 * [u/TrimMyHedges](https://www.reddit.com/r/gamecollecting/comments/76jgwx/collecting_vs_playing/) - (2017) Collecting vs playing - the problem of spending more time browsing forums, looking for good deals, good games and collecting them etc than actually playing. aka the thrill of the hunt.
  :video_game:
+* [Viking Board Game](https://www.homespunweb.co.uk/vikings/) - Play Hnefatafl in your browser.
+Hnefatafl is a Viking game of strategy for two players.
+Each player has an army of warriors and tries to out-think his or her opponent.

 ## Board games
 * [BoardGameGeek](https://boardgamegeek.com/) - most complete board game database that holds tons of reviews, images and videos